DavidVorick/CodeCommit/UserSpecification.md

 The programmatic slug that refers to this workflow is 'committing-code'.

+The committing code workflow has a 'refactor' modification which can be triggered by the flags '--refactor' or '--ref'.
+If either of these flags are used, the [initial query system prompt] will be replaced by the [refactor query system prompt].

+The user must provide guidance for the committing-code workflow by writing their own query in agent-config/query.txt

 ### Checking Consistency

 The 'consistency' workflow uses LLMs to verify that the project is self